blairstar/NaturalDiffusion/Readme.md

 - For reproducing the results in Section 5.4 - *Better Coefficient Matrix*, please refer to CIFAR10NaturalInference.py.

+### Vilidate Consistency

+- To Verifying the consistency between the results of the original algorithm and Natural Inference, please refer to ValidateNaturalInference.py.

 ### Visualize Coefficient Matrix

-- For visualizing coefficient matrixs on Natural Inference, please refer to Visualize/VisualizeCoeffMatrix.html.
+- To visualizing coefficient matrixs on Natural Inference, please refer to Visualize/VisualizeCoeffMatrix.html.
 VisualizeCoeffMatrix.html is an standalone web application that can run offline in a browser.

 [![Visualze coefficient matrix](visualize/VisualizeCoeffMatrix.jpg)](https://www.youtube.com/watch?v=2zRA1T7wC6E)